Speculorg/Terminal/source/services/rabbitmq/README.md

-# Rabbitmq Service
+# RabbitMQ Service

-This directory contains source code for Speculorg.Terminal.RabbitMQ.Service.
+This directory contains the RabbitMQ service container configuration and Dockerfile for managing message queues.